dreamgrove/dreamgrove/content/balance/guide/azerite.md

 - {{< spell 273389 "Power of the Moon" "beta" >}} - Opens up the possibility of spamming {{< spell 164812 "Moonfire" "beta" >}} on 2-4 targets. {{< spell 102560 "Incarnation: Chosen of Elune" "beta" >}} also gains power in the tier 75 row, becoming the best of the three due to the other two relying on Astral Power generation to get great effect, something Moonfire spam lacks.
 Nature’s Balance gains some leeway as well since the other options lose strength in multi-target or just aren’t worth as much since Moonfire hits so hard and taking them would mean less Moonfires.
 For more info on the Moonfire spam rotation, see the Rotation section.

-- {{< spell 279070 "High Noon" "beta" >}} - Much like Power of the Moon, High Noon can possibly change your rotation by spamming {{< spell 93402 "Sunfire" "beta" >}} on 1-2 targets if you have access to 3 High Noon traits.
-Incarnation also becomes the go to talent of the tier 75 row as you generate much less Astral Power, reducing the competitors power.
-For more info on the Sunfire spam rotation, see the Rotation section.

 ### Top Traits